Biplabini-1992/Walmart-BlackFridaySales-Analysis/README.md

 #### Analysis by Marital Status and Age:
 1. Segmented customers based on marital status and age groups.
 2. Analyzed spending patterns for married vs. unmarried customers and different age groups.

+#### Recommendations:
+1. Providing recommendations based on the insights gained from the analysis.